estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - Who here has ever used useTransition?
 - Who here has ever used useOptimistic?
 - Who here has ever used useDeferredValue?
-- Who has tried the canary release of View Transitions in React?
+- Who has tried the experimental release of View Transitions in React?
 - Perfect!
 Let's begin, and dive deeper into these hooks.
 Click button.

 ## Setup